samanthaandrews/samantha-andrews/posts/2021-review.md

 Sometime in September I started writing again.
 I updated blog posts and wrote new ones.
 I re-launched and re-branded my newsletter, Gradient Mesh.
 In November I started experimenting with creating [YouTube videos](https://www.youtube.com/channel/UCbcCvBx9JnqcR7CRaozgg-A), which has been another creative outlet that I'd like to continue in the new year.

+### Being a highly sensitive person

-Ultimately, this year I've admitted to myself that I'm a highly sensitive person.
+This year I've admitted to myself that I'm a highly sensitive person.
 This might sound kind of silly and woo-woo, but whatever!
 I'm sensitive to social media.
 I'm sensitive to alcohol.
 I'm sensitive to offhand comments.
 I'm sensitive to loud noises and too much stimuli.
 I feel deeply and think a lot.
 Thus, I am learning to set a lot of boundaries in order to not become completely overwhelmed in life.

 ## Launched a small Kickstarter with sticker designs & opened an Etsy store